Smithgall Woods State Park and Conservation Area

 Panola Mountain State Park

 Panola Mountain, near Atlanta, is a 100-acre granite outcrop.
 This monadnock and its rare ecosystem is still pristine as it was known to Native Americans centuries ago.
 Panola Mountain State Park is part of the Arabia Mountain National Heritage Area.
-Trails Trail map and Guide Phone 770-389-7801 Here is their website
+Trails Trail map and Guide Phone 770-389-7801 Here is their website.

-Wheelchair Accessible?
+?
 Outcrop Trail 0.75 mile was referred to as a “handicap access trail” in a now defunct guide.
 Call before you go to see if it is something you can do.

 There is a two mile self-guided nature trail and a 12 mile paved trail, which connects Panola Mountain with Arabia Mountain and Stonecrest Mall.